A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Towards a fractal model of the hierarchical cascade

-Since $N_{[r_0]}$ is defined with respect to an arbitrary scaling ratio $r_0$, the scaling ratio $r_{l \rightarrow l+1}$ we request in the model does not affect the total multiplicity at the scale $s_l$.
-Indeed, with these definitions, the fractal index allows a parental substructure to subdivide into the right amount of pieces whatever the value of $r_{l \rightarrow l+1}$ is.
-For example, a parental node in level $l$ with fractal index $N_{[2]}=2$ produces $2$ substructures for $r_{l \rightarrow l+1} = 2$; and $2^2 = 4$ substructures for $r_{l \rightarrow l+1} = 4$ which is consistent.
-Without this scaling ratio of reference $r_0$ in the definition of the fractal index, the production of substructures would be the same for two different $r_{l \rightarrow l+1}$ that can lead to different multiplicity, and so to inconsistencies when we stop at the same scale whether we take 2, 3 or more levels to reach it.
+As $N_{[r_0]}$ is defined with respect to an arbitrary scaling ratio $r_0$, the scaling ratio $r_{l \rightarrow l+1}$ we request in the model does not affect the total multiplicity at the scale $s_l$.
+Indeed, with these definitions, the fractal index allows a parental substructure to subdivide into the right number of pieces irrespective of the value of $r_{l \rightarrow l+1}$.
+For example, a parental node in level $l$ with fractal index $N_{[2]}=2$ produces 2 substructures for $r_{l \rightarrow l+1} = 2$; and $2^2 = 4$ substructures for $r_{l \rightarrow l+1} = 4,$ which is consistent.
+Without this scaling ratio of reference $r_0$ in the definition of the fractal index, the production of substructures would be the same for two different $r_{l \rightarrow l+1}$, which can lead to different multiplicity, and therefore to inconsistencies when we stop at the same scale whether we take two, three, or more levels to reach it.